Pyramides station: Location

 The Pyramides metro station is located halfway between the Palais Garnier and the Comédie-Française theatre.
-It thus completes, with the Opéra and Palais-Royal - Musée du Louvre metro stations, passing under Avenue de l'Opéra and under which passes the tunnel of line 7.
+The line passes under Avenue de l'Opéra and under the tunnel of line 7.

 History

 The station was opened on 1 July 1916 during the extension of line 7 from Opéra to Palais-Royal.
 Due to the shortage of earthenware linked to the First World War, the station was temporarily equipped with a simple masonry coating.

 In the 1990s, the secondary station became a transfer station as part of the Line 14 project.
 A new connection hall was set up on the south side, above the tracks of line 7.
 The station for line 14 opened with the rest of the line on 15 October 1998.

 It is named after the Rue des Pyramides, which commemorates the victory in 1798 of Napoleon's Armée d'Orient over the Mamluks of Murad Bey in the Battle of the Pyramids in Egypt.

-In 2020, with the Covid-19 crisis, 3,048,580 passengers entered this station, which places it in 55th position among metro stations for its attendance.
+In 2020, with the COVID-19 crisis, 3,048,580 passengers entered this station, which places it in 55th position among metro stations for its attendance.